kanishka-linux/vinanti/README.md

 * Similar api is for PUT, DELETE, PATCH and OPTIONS

 * Some other parameters which can be passed to http request functions or can be used during initialization:

-        * session = True/False # Maintain session cookies between requests.
-                               # This option will automatically handle setting
-                               # and sending of session cookies similar to
-                               # web browser.
-Default is False

         * params = {key: value} #use with GET